microsoft/fabricrealtimelab/modules/module07a.md

 ![Model in Workspace resources](../images/module07/resourceswithmodel.png)

 Metadata, in our case, includes input parameters we may tune for our model, as well as metrics on the model's accuracy, such as root mean square error (RMSE).
 RMSE represents the average error -- a zero would be a perfect fit between model and actual data, while higher numbers show an increase error.
-While lower numbers are better, what is "good" is subjective based on the scenario.
+While lower numbers are better, a "good" number is subjective based on the scenario.

 ![Model details](../images/module07/modeldetails.png)